snowch-notes/gwas-vastdb/00_toc.md

 * 7.5.
 Other Relevant Resources
 * 7.6.
 Tips for Working with Open Datasets

-Absolutely.
-Here's the table of contents specifically for the section "7.6.
-GWAS Data File Types and Structures":

 **4. GWAS Data File Types and Structures**

 * 4.1.
 VCF (Variant Call Format)